 - management or monitoring precaution: Neuro/Psych-Anticholinergic effects may cause sedation, worsen cognitive impairment and increase fall risk.
 Maximum of 25mg/day.
 Cardiovascular-May cause orthostatic hypotension at higher doses.
 Gastrointestinal-May cause or worsen pre-existing constipation.
 Genitourinary-Best avoided in patients with urinary retention from any cause.

 - management or monitoring precaution: Gastrointestinal-Risk for ulceration or serious GI bleed; highest with history of PUD or GI bleed.
 Renal-Risk for exacerbation of CKD.
 Cardiovascular-May exacerbate pre-existing hypertension or CHF.
 Risk of cardiovascular thrombotic events, including MI and stroke.
 This risk may occur early in treatment and increases with duration of use.
 Risk for reinfarction with minimal NSAID use post-MI.
 Contraindicated with CABG.
 Hepatic-Elevated hepatic transaminases may occur with chronic use.

-- management or monitoring precaution: Hepatic-Elderly are more susceptible to hepatotoxicity.
+- management or monitoring precaution: Hepatic-Elderly may be more susceptible to hepatotoxicity.
 Strict adherence to a maximum daily dose is recommended, and the maximum dose recommendation varies between 3000-3800 mg depending on strength used and source of the recommendation.

 Giving Arthritis Foundation Tablet, Delayed Release (Enteric Coated) to a child under 12